Overview of High-Risk Pregnancy

 In this graph, the maternal mortality ratios in different countries are compared.

-Maternal mortality refers to the number of women who die because of problems related to pregnancy and who die during pregnancy or soon after delivery.
+Maternal mortality refers to the number of women who die because of problems related to pregnancy and who die during pregnancy, during delivery, or soon after delivery.

 The maternal mortality ratio is the number of such deaths for every 100,000 live births (delivery of a living baby).

-In 2015, ratios ranged from 3 (Finland) to 1360 (Sierra Leone) deaths per 100,000 live births (these countries are not shown below).
-The maternal mortality ratio is higher in the United States (14 per 100,000 live births) than in most other Western countries.
+In 2017, ratios ranged from 2 (Poland) to 1,150 (South Sudan) deaths per 100,000 live births (these countries are not shown below).
+The maternal mortality ratio is higher in the United States (19 per 100,000 live births) than in most other Western countries.

-Data from WHO, UNICEF, UNFPA, World Bank Group, and the United Nations Population Division.
-Trends in Maternal Mortality: 1990 to 2015.
-Geneva, World Health Organization, 2015.
+Data from the World Health Organization, United Nations Children’s Fund (UNICEF), United Nations Population Fund (UNFPA), The World Bank, and the United Nations Population Division.
+Trends in Estimates of Maternal Mortality: 2000–2017.
+Geneva, World Health Organization, 2019.

-The most common causes of death in mothers are
+The most common causes of death in pregnant women are

 Perinatal mortality refers to the death of fetuses and newborns that occur around the time of delivery.
 In the United States, the perinatal mortality rate is 6 to 7 deaths per 1,000 deliveries.